codihuston/ustrending/docs/development.md

 Redeploying via Skaffold:

-Restart skaffold by hitting `ctrl+c` in the terminal that you ran `skaffold dev` in, followed by re-running `skaffold dev`.
+Restart skaffold by hitting `cmd|ctrl+c` in the terminal that you ran `skaffold dev` in, followed by re-running `skaffold dev`.
 If skaffold fails to spring up the containers for any reason, give it a few moments before re-running the `skaffold dev` command.